MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 For a detailed explanation on how to use the `luis:build` command, see [Deploy LUIS applications using the Bot Framework luis CLI commands][luis-build].

-## Create a QnA Maker knowledge base and publish it to production using the build command
+## Create and publish QnA Maker knowledge bases using the build command

 The QnAMaker build command combines all the following actions into a single command: